Goal Setting: The More Specific, the Better

 - By what date do you want to reach your goal?
 By when do you want to lose 10 lbs?
 Setting a date gives the goal some focus, a sense of urgency that reminds us our goal is important.

-- What steps will you be taking in order to reach your desired end?
+- To have an action plan is critical!
+What steps will you be taking in order to reach your desired end?
 If you develop a specific, written plan for the achievement of your goal, you have a road map!

 For more information about the importance of being specific and committing goals to writing, take a look at this link.